nwoodr94/data/README.md

-## Welcome to my Data Science and Machine Learning Portfolio
+## Welcome

-Here you will find every project I have accomplished!
+Welcome to my data science and machine learning portfolio.

 ### [Machine Learning](https://github.com/nwoodr94/machine-learning)
 This Machine Learning repository contains projects involving real use cases of machine learning algorithms, developed initially by mathematics, and later through an implementation of the scikit-learn library.